Gilbert Baker (artist): Rainbow flag

 The six-color version of the pride flag is most common.
 The original version from 1978 featured two additional stripes—hot pink and turquoise—which were removed for manufacturing and practical reasons.

-The colors on the Rainbow Flag reflect the diversity of the LGBT community.
+The colors on the Rainbow Flag reflect the diversity of the LGBTQ community.
 When Baker raised the first rainbow flags at San Francisco Pride (his group raised two flags at the Civic Center) on June 25, 1978, it comprised eight symbolic colors: